MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

+---
+title: "Adding Notes"
+slug: adding-notes
+---

 Now that we have our table view setup correctly, let's add note taking functionality!

-# Removing the Default Text
+#Removing the Default Text

 Currently, when we tap the **+** button and segue to the Display Note View Controller, we are greeted with this screen: